SoufianeDataFan/SoufianeDataFan.github.io/_pages/about.md

 ---
 ## Short Bio

-Data scientist with mid-level experience in developing machine-learning-based software using R and Python.
+Software Engineer with mid-level experience in developing machine-learning-based software using R and Python.
 Successfully managed analytics projects in industry and academia from conception to production.

 Go to [Resume](https://soufianedatafan.github.io/cv/)